timescale/docs/ai/python-interface.md

 When using `time-partitioning` (see below) you can very efficiently filter your search by time.
 Time-partitioning associates the timestamp embedded in a UUID-based ID with an embedding.
-Let us first create a collection with time partitioning and insert some data (one item from January 2018 and another in January 2019):
+First, create a collection with time partitioning and insert some data (one item from January 2018 and another in January 2019):